magarcia/magarcia.io-archived/src/pages/solid-principles-of-object-oriented-design/index.md

 console.log('Volumes - ', new Ouputter(volumes).text());
 ```

-The program is not gonna fail but the output will not be consistent, since one
+The program is not gonna fail but the output will not be consistent since one
 output will be something like `Areas - Sum of provided shapes: 42`, and the
 other `Volumes - Sum of provided shapes: 13, 15, 14`.
 This is not what we expect
 from our program.